 Quantify Your Accomplishments

 Your bullets will be even more effective if you add numerical data that supports your claims.
-For example, change “improved turnaround time substantially” to “improved turnaround time by roughly 15%.”
-Other examples include “increased revenue from $10 million to $14 million,” or “grew Twitter followers from about 10,000 to over 50,000.”
+For example, change “substantially improved turnaround time” to “improved turnaround time by 15%.”
+Other examples include “increased revenue from $10 million to $14 million,” or “quadrupled Twitter followers, from around 10,000 to over 40,000.”
 Quantifying your accomplishments with numbers helps by:

 - Demonstrating that you care about the value you bring to your employer through the extra thought it took to quantify the accomplishment.